PLSysSec/cargo-scan/README.md

 You may also cite the repository directly:

 - Cargo Scan: a tool for auditing Rust crates.
 Lydia Zoghbi, David Thien, Ranjit Jhala, Deian Stefan, and Caleb Stanford.
 GitHub repository (2024).
-GitHub URL: https://github.com/PLSysSec/cargo-scan/tree/main.
+[GitHub Link](https://github.com/PLSysSec/cargo-scan)